kingcomma/promotions-manager/readme.md

 When appropriate, fire the promotion's show command.
 The promotion manager automatically checks to see if the promotion should be shown based on the frequency parameters and, if so, fires the `onShow()` property:

 ```
+// if frequency conditions are passed, this fires the custom onShow() function
 example.show();
 ```

 Once you're done with the promotion, hide it, if you want:

 ```
+// fires custom onHide() function
 example.hide();
 ```